ssougnez/uTinyMceIcons/README.md

 Of course, if you want this icon to appear, you need to reference font awesome 4.2 in the master page (or the template) of your site.
 Indeed, FA is automatically inserted by Umbraco in the back-office but not in the final site.

 # Features

-* Add a button in the tinymce toolbar to add a font awesome icon.
+* Add a button in the tinymce toolbar to add an font awesome icon.
 * Search for the icon to insert in a list.
 * Add the icon with a fixed width.
+* Change the size of the icon.
 * Support for the aria-hidden attribute.
-* Change the size of the icon.
 * Add a spinning animation to the icon.
 * An inserted icon can be edited afterwards.
-* Works with RTE used in a grid. (since 1.0.2).
+* Works with RTE used in a grid.
 * Clean uninstall (although I hope you won't need it :-))

-# Planned features
+# Planner features

 * Umbraco 7.13 ships with font awesome 4.7, so this plugin will be updated to take the new icons into account as soon as Umbraco 7.13 is released.